tdwsl/sforth_old/readme.txt

 sforth - a forth interpreter - tdwsl 2022

-sforth is an embeddable* forth interpreter with an easy-to-use API.
+sforth is a Forth interpreter that can be embedded within a C program using a simple API.
 It should work on most architectures.
 It compiles each instruction down to bytecode, so conditionals and loops work outside of words.
 An interpreter is included.

-Here is an example of using the library to run a file:
+Here is an example of using sforth to run a file:

 #include <sforth.h>